rampion/rotations-twists-and-plaits/README.md

 --
 --
-twist :: Traversable t => t a -> t a twist = fst . fromPair . twists
+twist :: Traversable t => t a -> t a twist = fst . twists

 -- |
 -- Swaps adjacent items in a traversable, skipping the first: